Mrunal31-Stark/Student-Management-System/README.md

 # Student Management System

-A simple and modern desktop application to manage student records.
+A simple web-based application to manage student records using Streamlit.

 ## Features
-- Add New Student
+- Add New Student via Sidebar
-- View All Students
+- View interactive Student Table
-- Search Student by Name
+- Search by Name
-- Update Student Details
-- Delete Student
+- Update or Delete records easily
-- Auto-Save Data (JSON)
-- Modern Dark Mode Interface
+- Auto-saves to `students.json`

 ## Requirements
 - Python 3.x
+- streamlit
-- customtkinter
+- pandas

-## How to Install
+## Installation
-1. Open your terminal or command prompt.
+1. Install requirements:
-2. Install the required library: pip install customtkinter
+   pip install streamlit pandas

 ## How to Run
-1. Open the folder in your terminal.
-2. Run the application:
+1. Run the app:
-   python gui_app.py

-## Usage
-- The left sidebar is for data entry.
-- The main table shows the list of students.
-- Click on a row in the table to auto-fill the form for easy updating or deleting.
-- Use the Search bar at the top to filter students by name.
-- Click "Save & Exit" to close the app and save your data.
+   streamlit run app.py

+2. The application will open automatically in your web browser.

 ## Note
-Data is stored locally in `students.json`.
-Do not modify this file manually to avoid errors.
+Data is persisted in `students.json`.